 I’m so excited to share this French Toast Cupcakes recipe with you.
 This is a light cinnamony cupcake with a hidden crumbly streusel under a light maple buttercream frosting.
-It all came about when a friend (Margie) asked me for some cupcakes using maple buttercream frosting.
-I immediately starting thinking about buttery maple syrup and French Toast.
+I needed a maple buttercream frosting for a friend, and I immediately starting thinking about buttery maple syrup and French Toast.
 I may have been hungry at the time.
 Well, I didn’t have a tried and true recipe for maple buttercream frosting so it was game on!

 For streusel it’s relevant to remember that the butter needs to be cold to keep the mixture crumbly.
 Therefore, after you make the streusel using cold butter, put the mixture back into the refrigerator until you need it again.